Resident Evil (film series)

-Resident Evil is an action horror film series based on the Japanese video game franchise by Capcom.
+Resident Evil is a biopunk action horror film series produced and distributed by Sony Pictures based on the Japanese video game franchise by Capcom.

-The German studio Constantin Film bought the rights to adapt the series in January 1997.
+The German studio Constantin Film bought the rights to adapt the series to live action in January 1997.
 In 2000, Paul W. S. Anderson was announced as writer and director for Resident Evil (2002).
 Anderson continued as writer and producer for Resident Evil: Apocalypse (2004) and Resident Evil: Extinction (2007), and returned as the director for Resident Evil: Afterlife (2010), Resident Evil: Retribution (2012) and Resident Evil: The Final Chapter (2016).
-These first six films follow Alice (Milla Jovovich), a character created for the films.
+These first six films follow Alice (Milla Jovovich), a character created specifically for the films.
 Alice is a former security specialist and covert operative who battles the Umbrella Corporation, whose bioweapons have triggered a zombie apocalypse.
-Characters from the games appear, including Claire Redfield, Jill Valentine, Ada Wong, Carlos Olivera, Chris Redfield, Leon S. Kennedy, Barry Burton and the antagonists Albert Wesker and James Marcus.
-In 2021, a reboot film, Resident Evil: Welcome to Raccoon City, was released.
+Characters from the games appear, including Claire Redfield, Jill Valentine, Ada Wong, Carlos Oliveira, Chris Redfield, Leon S. Kennedy, Barry Burton, and the antagonists Albert Wesker and James Marcus.
+The series was then rebooted twice.
+The first, Resident Evil: Welcome to Raccoon City, was directed by Johannes Roberts and released in 2021.
+The second, Resident Evil, will be directed by Zach Cregger in 2026.

 Though the films have received generally negative reviews from critics, the Resident Evil series has grossed over $1.2 billion.
-It was once the highest-grossing film series based on a video game, the highest-grossing zombie film series, and the highest-grossing horror film series, although it has since been surpassed in all of these categories.
+It was once the highest-grossing film series based on a video game and the highest-grossing horror film series, and is the highest-grossing zombie film series.
 The series retains the record for the most live-action film adaptations of a video game.